-Following on from the discussion and write up about The Best Controllers of All Time we also wanted to take a look into the best peripherals.
-It got us scratching our heads, there have been some really quite excellent ones over the years.
-There’s a number of winners that instantly spring to mind and more than a few worth talking so let’s dig in.
+Following on from the discussion about The Best Controllers of All Time we also wanted to take a look into the best peripherals.
+It got us scratching our heads, there have been some really quite unique ones over the years.
+There’s a number of winners that instantly spring to mind and more than a few worth talking, let’s dig in.

 The Dreamcast fishing rod was fun although only really useful with 2 games – Sega Bass Fishing and the other being Soul Calibur which was just fucking mental.
 I loved the Saturn steering wheel, easily the best wheel I’ve used and I used to have a great time playing games like Sega Rally and Daytona.
 You also have the Samba Di Amigo maracas which are well worth a mention as they were a lot of fun to use, even if you tended to look like a dick using them.

 The Rock Band instruments were phenomenal, many a night has been spent playing with a group of friends using all the instruments and someone singing along.
 I tended to play bass as I’m shit at rhythm games and the bass tended to be a lot more forgiving than the other instruments.
 Then there’s the GameBoy player, which allowed you to play GameBoy and GameBoy advance games on the TV through the GameCube, for the longest time this has been the only way to play a proper Pokemon game on a TV.